All About Nepal Eye Hospital » Tripureshwor, Kathmandu

 Under the National Academy of Medical Sciences (NAMS) Bir hospital, NEH has enrolled 8 students each year for Bachelor in Optometry and Vision Science, a four years program since 2018.
 Likewise, this hospital is also conducting a one-year internship in the optometry programs for students studying outside the country.

-Nepal Eye Hospital has been successfully conducting a Diploma in Orthoptics (Level-4) training.
-The qualified orthoptists produced by this hospital are working in several hospitals and clinics of Nepal and foreign countries.
+NEH has been successfully conducting a Diploma in Orthoptics (Level-4) training.
+The qualified orthoptists produced by this hospital are working in several hospitals and clinics in Nepal and foreign countries.

 Internship in Ophthalmology